Thursday, December 25, 2025

 (H water - H air) = (U water - U air)

-The difference between the internal energy of water (U water) and the internal energy of air ( U air) drives a cooling tower
+The difference between the internal energy of water (U water) and the internal energy of air ( U air) drives a cooling tower.

-The moisture released by water carries 2256 kJ/kg of heat into the air.
+- Moisture released by water carries 2256 kJ/kg of heat into the air.